Heygate Estate: Regeneration

 Earlier regeneration plans had included a proposal for redevelopment of the estate under the auspices of a community land trust; however, the council had rejected this proposal on the grounds that it would reduce the land value available to itself.

 In February 2013 the last remaining residents on the estate appeared at a public inquiry into the Compulsory Purchase Order issued on their homes.
 The residents were part of a local group named Better Elephant which proposed alternatives to demolition in its Neighbourhood Plan and were supported by Catherine Croft from the Twentieth Century Society who confirmed that the estate could "easily be refurbished".

 The Compulsory Purchase Order was confirmed in July 2013 amid reports that the remaining residents were being forced to relocate to the outskirts of London.

 In September 2013 a London Assembly report claimed that Southwark Council had looked at different options for the estate in 1998.
 It said the surveyors found that the buildings were structurally sound and suggested that the best option was refurbishment.
 It said that the survey also found that four in five residents did not want to move off the estate, and that the crime rate was half the average for the borough of Southwark.

 In November 2013 the last resident was removed and all access points to the estate were closed.
 Ian Steadman wrote in the New Statesman that "What has happened here is that Southwark Council has lost money on evicting the Heygate Estate for the benefit of Lendlease, with no prospect of getting anything in return for it.
 In the process, an established community has been scattered throughout the borough and beyond."

-In December 2013 the Design Council published an article, "in defence of the Heygate estate", in which it praised the architectural design, questioned the demolition and asserted that the estate "could have enjoyed a second life".
+In December 2013 the Design Council published an article, "in defence of the Heygate estate", in which it praised the architectural design, questioned the demolition and said that the estate "could have enjoyed a second life".

+A July 2026 Guardian article on the regeneration of Elephant and Castle noted that in the housing that replaced the estate "there are 485 homes to rent across three towers, including just five at social rent tenure, 45 on London living rent (LLR) terms and 124 at discounted market rent.".